henningway/activity-calc/README.md

 1700 done
 ```

-The script (`npm run calc`) writes the number of minutes an activity takes to the end of the line:
+The script (`npm run calc`) writes the number of minutes each activity takes to the end of the line:

 ```markdown
 # 16.04.2024